mahmood8664/geo-service/geo-service/readme.md

 # GeoLocation Importer and Service Provider Library

-This module is a library designed for two purposes:
+This module is developed for two purposes:
 1. Provide command line service to import CSV file into database.
 2. Provide Model and Service to access geolocation data

 ## Go Version
 The minimum version is 1.15.2

 ## 1. Use as CSV Importer